 Pre-Voyage Extension: Cappadocia & Istanbul

 Turkey’s Cappadocia region is a land of striking volcanic terrain marked by thousands of pyramid-shaped rock spires.
 Throughout the centuries, Cappadocia’s inhabitants have carved their homes and churches in these columns and in caves, creating tunnels and chambers in the rock.
 This pre-voyage extension highlights the region’s cultural treasures, beautiful vistas, and fascinating history, and also explores Istanbul, Turkey’s magnificent cultural, political, and commercial center.

-Friday, September 12, 2014, USA / Istanbul, Turkey
+Tuesday, September 27, 2016, USA / Istanbul, Turkey

 Depart on your independent overnight flight to Istanbul.

-Saturday, September 13, Istanbul
+Wednesday, September 28, Istanbul

 Arrive in Istanbul this evening and transfer to the Renaissance Polat Hotel for dinner and overnight.

-Sunday, September 14, Istanbul / Ankara
+Thursday, September 29, Istanbul / Ankara

 This morning, fly from Istanbul to Ankara, Turkey’s capital, for a tour of the Museum of Anatolian Civilizations, which houses a rich collection of Turkish artifacts from prehistoric peoples and Hittite, Phyrgian, Lydian, and Urartian cultures; as well as the Mausoleum of Atatürk, a national shrine dedicated to the founder of modern Turkey.
 Dinner and overnight at the Swiss Hotel Ankara.